ambros-gleixner/MIPcc23/RULES.md

 ## Final Evaluation Criteria

 The evaluation will be performed by an expert jury of researchers with experience in computational optimization.
 They will judge both paper and code submission on two criteria:
-1. Novelty and scope: How innovative is the approach, and how general regarding type and magnitude of the changes?
+1. **Novelty and scope**: How innovative is the approach, and how general regarding type and magnitude of the changes?
-2. Computational excellence: How does the approach rank in terms of the performance score defined below.
+2. **Computational excellence**: How does the approach rank in terms of the performance score defined below.

-The computational evaluation of the submissions will be conducted
+The computational evaluation of the submissions will be conducted on instance series **with constant constraint matrix**:
-- on the public instances in this repository, and
+- on the public instances in this repository as described in [datasets/README.md](datasets/README.md),
 - on a set of hidden instances pre-selected by the jury.
+The hidden instance series will also feature constant constraint matrix.

 The spirit of this competition is to encourage the development of new methods that work in practice.
 The jury will be free to disqualify submissions that provide no contribution beyond repurposing existing software or that do not address the task to reuse information from previous solving processes for reoptimization.